Encyclopaedia

 Prognathodes marcellae

-A rare and sought-after West African butterflyfish, adapted to cooler and deeper waters, characterized by two bold black bands.
+A rare and sought-after West African butterflyfish adapted to cooler deep waters, characterized by its two bold vertical black bands.

 Water Temperature